siberoloji/siberoloji.github.io/content/en/blog/Cybersecurity/2024-09-30-cross-site-scripting-xss-what-it-is-and-how-to-protect-your-web-applications.md

 * **HTTP-Only Cookies**: Mark session cookies as **HTTP-only**, which prevents client-side scripts from accessing them.
 This can mitigate the risk of session hijacking through XSS.

-* **Avoid Inline JavaScript**: Wherever possible, avoid including JavaScript directly within HTML (e.g., using `onclick` attributes or `&lt;script&gt;` tags within the HTML).
+* **Avoid Inline JavaScript**: Wherever possible, avoid including JavaScript directly within HTML (e.g., using `onclick` attributes or `<script>` tags within the HTML).
 Instead, separate your JavaScript into external files, making it easier to control and secure.

 * **Regular Code Reviews and Audits**: Regularly review your code for potential vulnerabilities and implement security audits to identify weak spots.
 Automated security testing tools can also help detect XSS vulnerabilities early in the development process.
 #### **Conclusion**